canonical/charmed-aether-sd-core/docs/tutorials/index.md

 In these tutorials, we will deploy and run Charmed Aether SD-Core in various configurations.

-Charmed Aether SD-Core is a complex piece of software.

 These tutorials will introduce you to key concepts, tools, processes and operations, starting from your first installation to a cloud deployment.
-Along the way they will give examples of good practice, and pointers to much more detailed information.
+Along the way, they will give examples of good practice, and pointers to much more detailed information.

 You can expect to spend one to two hours working through the complete